sergiokopplin/indigo/_posts/2020-02-02-unambiguous-personal-finance.md

 description: Personal finance advice that is specific and achievable.
 ---

+> Note: I'm not qualified to give financial advice.
+Follow these instructions at your own risk.

 The goal of personal finance is to have money available to purchase the things we need at all points in our life.
 We want cash-in-hand when we're retired, when we're employed, when we're unemployed, when we're at school, etc. In this post I'll make specific recommendations on